awsdocs/amazon-emr-management-guide/doc_source/emr-uniform-instance-group.md

    + Under **Instance count**, enter the number of instances to use for each node type\.
    + Under **Purchasing option, **choose **On\-demand** or **Spot**\.
 If you choose **Spot**, select an option for the maximum price for Spot Instances\.
 By default, **Use on\-demand as max price** is selected\.
 You can select **Set max $/hr** and then enter your maximum price\.
 Availability Zone of the **EC2 Subnet ** you chose is below the **Maximum Spot price**\.
 **Tip**
-Mouse over the information tooltip for **Spot** to see the current Spot price for Availability Zones in the current region\.
+Pause on the information tooltip for **Spot** to see the current Spot price for Availability Zones in the current Region\.
 The lowest Spot price is in green\.
 You might want to use this information to change your **EC2 Subnet** selection\.
    + Under **Auto Scaling for Core and Task node types**, choose the pencil icon, and then configure the automatic scaling options\.
 For more information, see [Using Automatic Scaling with a Custom Policy for Instance Groups ](emr-automatic-scaling.md)\.

 1. Choose **Add task instance group** as desired and configure settings as described in the previous step\.